9dots/get-coding-curricula/3-5/grade-3/lesson-plans/lesson-14/lesson.md

 - [ ] **Code Along:** Play the code along video to show students how to solve challenge number 1 with the writing protocol.
 Have students code while following the steps in the video.

-- [ ] **Model** how to complete a conditionals challenge by solving pixelBot challenge number 1.
->>“To write a solution for this challenge I will use the plan, code, validate protocol.”

 ## 4. Elaborate: pixelBots Challenges (15 min)
 - [ ] **Guided Practice:** Have the class use the plan, code, validate protocol to solve challenge number 2.